derek73/python-nameparser/docs/customize.rst

 Editable attributes of nameparser.config.CONSTANTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* :py:attr:`~nameparser.config.Constants.titles` - Pieces that come before the name.
+* :py:obj:`~nameparser.config.Constants.titles` - Pieces that come before the name.
 Cannot include things that may be first names
-* :py:attr:`~nameparser.config.Constants.first_name_titles` - Titles that, when followed by a single name, that name is a first name, e.g. "King David"
+* :py:obj:`~nameparser.config.Constants.first_name_titles` - Titles that, when followed by a single name, that name is a first name, e.g. "King David"
-* :py:attr:`~nameparser.config.Constants.suffix_acronyms` - Pieces that come at the end of the name that may or may not have periods separating the letters, e.g. "m.d."
+* :py:obj:`~nameparser.config.Constants.suffix_acronyms` - Pieces that come at the end of the name that may or may not have periods separating the letters, e.g. "m.d."
-* :py:attr:`~nameparser.config.Constants.suffix_not_acronyms` - Pieces that come at the end of the name that never have periods separating the letters, e.g. "Jr."
+* :py:obj:`~nameparser.config.Constants.suffix_not_acronyms` - Pieces that come at the end of the name that never have periods separating the letters, e.g. "Jr."
-* :py:attr:`~nameparser.config.Constants.conjunctions` - Connectors like "and" that join the preceeding piece to the following piece.
+* :py:obj:`~nameparser.config.Constants.conjunctions` - Connectors like "and" that join the preceeding piece to the following piece.
-* :py:attr:`~nameparser.config.Constants.prefixes` - Connectors like "del" and "bin" that join to the following piece but not the preceeding
+* :py:obj:`~nameparser.config.Constants.prefixes` - Connectors like "del" and "bin" that join to the following piece but not the preceeding
-* :py:attr:`~nameparser.config.Constants.capitalization_exceptions` - Dictionary of pieces that do not capitalize the first letter, e.g. "Ph.D"
+* :py:obj:`~nameparser.config.Constants.capitalization_exceptions` - Dictionary of pieces that do not capitalize the first letter, e.g. "Ph.D"
-* :py:attr:`~nameparser.config.Constants.regexes` - Regular expressions used to find words, initials, nicknames, etc.
+* :py:obj:`~nameparser.config.Constants.regexes` - Regular expressions used to find words, initials, nicknames, etc.

-Each set of constants comes with `add()` and `remove()` methods for tuning
+Each set of constants comes with :py:func:`~nameparser.config.SetManager.add` and :py:func:`~nameparser.config.SetManager.remove` methods for tuning
 the constants for your project.
 These methods automatically lower case and
 remove punctuation to normalize them for comparison.

 Other editable attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* :py:attr:`~nameparser.config.Constants.string_format`
+* :py:obj:`~nameparser.config.Constants.string_format` - controls output from `str()`
-* :py:attr:`~nameparser.config.Constants.empty_attribute_default`
+* :py:obj:`~nameparser.config.Constants.empty_attribute_default` - value returned by empty attributes, defaults to empty string